Guilford County, North Carolina

 Guilford County is a county located in the U.S. state of North Carolina.
-As of the 2020 census, the population is 541,299, making it the third-most populous county in North Carolina.
-The county seat, and largest municipality, is Greensboro.
+As of the 2020 census, the population was 541,299, making it the third-most populous county in North Carolina.
+The county seat and largest community is Greensboro.
 Since 1938, an additional county court has been located in High Point.
 The county was formed in 1771.
-Guilford County is included in the Greensboro-High Point, NC Metropolitan Statistical Area, which is also included in the Greensboro-Winston-Salem-High Point, NC Combined Statistical Area.
+Guilford County is included in the Greensboro-High Point, NC Metropolitan Statistical Area, which is also included in the Greensboro–Winston-Salem–High Point, NC Combined Statistical Area.

 History

 At the time of European encounter, the inhabitants of the area that became Guilford County were a Siouan-speaking people called the Cheraw.
 Beginning in the 1740s, settlers arrived in the region in search of fertile and affordable land.
 These first settlers included American Quakers from Pennsylvania, Maryland, and New England at what is now Greensboro, as well as German Reformed and Lutherans in the east, British Quakers in the south and west, and Scotch-Irish Presbyterians in the center of today's Guilford County.
 As population increased, the North Carolina colonial legislature organized the county in 1771, from parts of Rowan and Orange counties.
 It was named for Francis North, Earl of Guilford, father of Frederick North, Lord North, British Prime Minister from 1770 to 1782.

 Friedens Church, whose name means "peace" in German, is in eastern Guilford County, at 6001 NC Hwy 61 North, northwest of Gibsonville.
 It is a historic church established by some of the earliest European settlers in this area.
 According to a church history, Rev. John Ulrich Giesendanner led his Lutheran congregation from Pennsylvania in 1740 into the part of North Carolina around Haw River, Reedy Fork, Eno River, Alamance Creek, Travis Creek, Beaver Creek, and Deep River.
 Friedens Church built a log structure in 1745, which the congregation used for 25 years.
 The second building, completed about 1771, was more substantial and was used for a century, being replaced in May 1871.
 That third building was destroyed by fire on January 8, 1939, with only the front columns surviving destruction.
 The church was rebuilt and reopened in May 1939.

 The Quaker meeting also played a major role in the European settlement of the county.
 Numerous Quakers still live in the county.
 New Garden Friends Meeting, established in 1754 and first affiliated with a Pennsylvania meeting, still operates in Greensboro.

 Alamance Presbyterian Church, a log structure, was built in 1762.
 The congregation was not officially organized until 1764 by the Rev. Henry Patillo, pastor of Hawfields Presbyterian Church.
 It has operated since then on the same site in present-day Greensboro.
 According to the church history, the congregation has built five churches on that site and now has its eighteenth pastor.